 We also assess them for ease of use.
 Firstly, we assess how easy it is to make juice; does the fruit have to be cut up into small pieces, or can you put whole fruit into the chute?
 Is the juicer easy to put together, and take apart again for cleaning and storage?
 And last, but not least, there's the actual cleaning up; juicing can be a messy business so a model can win points here for making the clean-up as simple as possible.

 In the past we also had juice samples assessed for nutritional content.
 The juices were assessed for Vitamin C, calcium, iron and magnesium.
 We found no particular type of juicer fares better or worse for this, so we focus our test on ease of use, juicing time and yield.
-Nutritional results are discussed in more detail in our article on juicer nutrition claims.
+Nutritional results are discussed in more detail in our buying guide.

 The overall score is made up of: